Constructive Discharge Lawyers

 Seek Counsel for Your Constructive Discharge Claim in New Jersey

-Before you quit your job due to intolerable work conditions, you should speak with your lawyer first.
-It is difficult, if not impossible to “undo” a resignation.
-Speak with an employment law attorney and have them assess whether a judge would consider your working conditions to be intolerable.
-They will also be able to assess whether you gave your employer sufficient time and opportunity to solve the issues.
-Before you leave, an employment lawyer can help you negotiate with your employer for either a severance agreement, or for improvements to your workplace.
+If you feel you have no choice but to quit your job because of an intolerable work environment, we strongly recommend that, before you quit, you seek out legal counsel to review your situation and your options. .
+It is difficult, if not impossible, to “undo” a resignation.
+Speak with an experienced employment law attorney in order to assess whether our New Jersey courts would consider your working conditions to be so intolerable as to establish a constructive discharge.
+Experienced employment attorneys will also be able to assess whether you have given your employer sufficient time and opportunity to resolve the issues.
+Moreover, before you leave your job, an experienced employment lawyer may be able to help you negotiate a severance agreement with your employer.

 Info Box